 Some types of magnesium supplements are better than others.
-Seek advice from your healthcare practitioner for what’s best for you.
+Seek advice from your healthcare practitioner on what’s best for you.
 Finding the right kind of formulation will differ for each person as we all have unique body chemistry.

-Magnesium oxide and sulfate are the two types that aren’t as well absorbed by the digestive tract as the ones mentioned above.
+Magnesium oxide and magnesium sulfate are the two types that aren’t as well absorbed by the digestive tract as the ones mentioned above.